-There is "big money" promised to be made in the atomic energy industry which naturally attracts powerful, big-money political and business interests who do not give a damn about the safety of reactors and health of people.
-Driven exclusively by their reckless and unmitigated lust for money, their only concern is driving profit with milking a cow, so they put it into harness, urge it with the whip and milk it without limit, .. the outcome is always the same - with the milk they are squeezing out blood.
+The promise of "big money" to be made in the atomic energy industry naturally attracts powerful political and business interests who do not give a damn about the safety of reactors or the health of people.
+Driven exclusively by their reckless and unmitigated lust for money, their only concern is driving profit, no matter what the cost to public health.
+They milk the proverbial cow, urge it with the whip and milk it without limit!
+The outcome is always the same - with the milk they are squeezing out blood.

 I do not think that atom itself is evil.
 It only becomes evil in human hands.
 Under the right conditions, atom in some forms can serve humans, under conditions where there are no wars, when the atom does not belong to communists, capitalists, Islamists, or terrorists.
 The problem is that the life of nations is nothing but wars and tumults; and the communists, capitalists, Islamists and terrorists are always the first who try to possess the atom.
-They say- it is inexcusable errors in design of reactors that made atom dangerous and I say- IT IS INEXCUSABLE ERRORS IN DESIGN OF HUMANS THAT MAKES ATOM DANGEROUS.
+They say- it is inexcusable errors in design of reactors that made atom dangerous and I say- IT IS INEXCUSABLE ERRORS IN DESIGN OF HUMANS that makes dangerous those technologies.

 On a page about "Red Wood".
 When I said, I'd glow in the dark, I was kidding.
 Radiation is not seen.
 Ita's just a common expression.
 Extremely high radiation can be seen on some videos, depending of brand of the film.
 It appears as a little sparks.
 Radiation is seen on the video, "Last day of Pripyat" The author of this video, Michail Nazarenko, was making a film about an atomic plant and happened to be in Pripyat.
 He also filmed the evacuation there.